jemmott/jemmott.github.io/index.md

+# DRAFT

 # Work

-I am a Principle Data Scientist at [Seismic](https://seismic.com/) manage the AI/ML team.
+I am a Principle Data Scientist at [Seismic](https://seismic.com/), where I manage the AI/ML team.
 You can read more about what I do on [Medium](https://medium.com/seismic-data-science/data-science-at-seismic-b4469c7cb6b0).

 I also teach at UC San Diego as part of the Halıcıoğlu Data Science Institute.
 I designed a class that is super fun: [DSC 96: Perspectives in Data Science](https://sites.google.com/view/dsc96), which I like describing as "big picture plus stuff that fell between the cracks in other classes".
 I have also taught a large intro lecture class: [DSC 10: Principles of Data Science](https://sites.google.com/view/dsc10).
 On official evaluations (UCSD CAPE), 96% of students said they would "recommend the instructor" in my classes.